tegansims/roomba-tray/README.md

 Clone and download this repository onto your local machine.

+## To use the sample text file provided by Tray.io
-Run `node index.js` in your terminal.
+Run `node scripts/input.js` in your terminal.

-## Use for other examples
+## To use for other examples
-Currently this app works just for the one test file.
-If you would like to run the app for a different test file, please do the following:
+There are two ways to run different examples.

+__Firstly__, and most straightforward, run `open index.html` in the terminal, and follow the instructions on screen.
+It might be an idea to turn your computer sound down low first..

-* Save the file you want to run **as a .txt file** in this directory, in the following format:
+__Secondly__, and slightly more longwinded, edit the file in this folder called `test.txt`, in the following format:

     * Line 1: holds the room dimensions (X Y), separated by a single space
     * Line 2: holds the hoover position
     * Subsequent lines: contain the zero or more positions of patches of dirt (one per line)
     * Final line: contains the roomba's driving instructions.
 These should be one of the following characters: N, S, E or W

-* Open up the index.js file, and navigate down to the bottom
+* Open up the `scripts/input.js` file, and navigate down to the bottom

-* Change the line `roombaParty('input.txt')` to `roombaParty('[name of your file]')`
+* Comment out line 48 (`roombaParty('input.txt')`), and uncomment line 49 (`roombaParty('test.txt')`)

-* Run `node index.js` in your terminal
+* Run `node scripts/input.js` in your terminal